 According to the BLS, two regions in Connecticut rank in the top-10 nationally for offering the highest average salaries: the Bridgeport and Danbury metro areas clocking in at over $156k and $151k, respectively.

 Key Areas of Job Growth for Healthcare Administrators in Connecticut

 Although job growth through the state as a whole is expected to lag in coming years, the healthcare sector remains a major exception.

-The Connecticut Department of Labor believes that healthcare will be the fastest growing sector in the state, and forecasts a more than 15 percent increase in the number of positions becoming available to healthcare administrators by 2026.
-That increase, together with turnover in existing positions, will open up 560 healthcare administrator positions each year across the state.
+The Connecticut Department of Labor believes that healthcare will be the fastest growing sector in the state, and forecasts a nearly 15 percent increase in the number of positions becoming available to healthcare administrators in the decade leading up to 2028.
+That increase, together with turnover in existing positions, will open up 730 healthcare administrator positions each year across the state.

 Hospitals are by far the largest employers of healthcare administrators and tend to pay high salaries according to the BLS.
 An analysis of healthcare employment trends in Connecticut conducted by the state’s Allied Health Workforce Policy Board found that hospitals are by far the major employers of healthcare professionals.
 The number of healthcare workers in hospitals in Connecticut was nearly twice that of the next highest category—nursing care facilities.
 Employment levels for administrators always follows general employment in the various areas of the healthcare system.

 Salaries for Healthcare Administrators in Connecticut According to Location

 Connecticut overall beats the national median for healthcare administrator pay by a healthy margin, at $130,510 per year.
 Much of the support for those high wages comes from the various urban centers around the state, with Hartford being the largest.

 - 25th percentile: $90,880